bkovac/adbkbd/README.md

 ## ToDo
 - Add support for more devices than just a keyboard
-- Make the attention pulse use a non-blocking delay
 - Clean the code up a little
 - Make the module use only one GPIO, instead of two